Museion wins the PAC - Plan for Contemporary Art of the Italian Ministry of Culture

 Museion will acquire the work by artist Nicola L., Same Skin for Everybody, 1975, thanks to winning the PAC – Plan for Contemporary Art promoted by the Italian Ministry of Culture.
 The initiative aims to support projects for the acquisition of works created in the last 70 years in order to expand public collections.

-This is the fourth edition of the initiative of the Italian Ministry of Culture’s General Directorate for Contemporary Creativity, which each year selects and supports (through public call) projects for the acquisition, production and valorisation of contemporary works to increase public collections of contemporary art.
-Museion has been selected among the 40 projects selected for PAC 2024, which will receive a total of €3.5 million in funding.
+This is the fourth edition of the initiative of the Italian Ministry of Culture’s General Directorate for Contemporary Creativity, which each year selects and supports (through a public call) projects for the acquisition, production and valorization of contemporary works to increase public collections of contemporary art.
+Museion is among the 40 projects selected for PAC 2024, which will receive a total of €3.5 million in funding.

 Nicola L., Same Skin for Everybody (1975).
 Photo: Pawel Kasper Wysocki.
 Courtesy Alison Jacques Gallery.